Organic farm founder Lorie Stansberry explains the limitations and innovations in growing organic apples on the East Coast.

-From time to time, a customer will ask us "Why aren't there more local organic fruits available at Pure Sprouts?"
+From time to time, a customer will ask us “Why aren’t there more local organic fruits available at Pure Sprouts?”
 As frustrating as it might be for fruit lovers in Pennsylvania, the answer is in our climate and ecology.
 For every type of climate, there are certain fruits that grow better or may not grow at all.
-Even a fruit like the apple that grows in all states has cultivars (cultivated varieties) that grow better in certain regions.
-Many fruit trees are very sensitive to extremely cold winters leading to trunk damage, lack of fruit and tree death.
+Even a fruit that grows in all states like the apple has cultivars (cultivated varieties) that grow better in certain regions.
+Many fruit trees are very sensitive to extremely cold winters, which lead to trunk damage, lack of fruit, and tree death.
 These (such as orange trees) are not trees for our area.

 There is hope for us locavores.
-Some fruit growers use a technique called Integrated Pest Management which uses non-chemical approaches first before resorting to pesticides and fungicides.
-According to the EPA, "Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
+Some fruit growers use a technique called Integrated Pest Management, which uses non-chemical approaches first before resorting to pesticides and fungicides.
+According to the EPA, “Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
-This information, in combination with available pest control methods, is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment."
+This information, in combination with available pest control methods, is used to manage pest damage with the most economical means and the least possible hazard to people, property, and the environment.”

-With IPM, farmers compile detailed, time tracked data about crops, disease and insects.
+With IPM, farmers compile detailed, time-tracked data about crops, disease and insects.
 Pest thresholds are economically and individually determined by comparing the cost of control with the cost of the damage to the crop caused by the pest.
 Once the threshold is exceeded, controls are instituted.
 Control tactics can include using one organism to control another (like releasing ladybugs to eat aphids), planting disease-resistant cultivars, pruning and mating disruption.
 The control tactic is later assessed and then adjusted if necessary.
-IPM allows the judicious use of pesticides both natural and synthetic, but only if non-chemical controls are ineffective.
+IPM allows the judicious use of both natural and synthetic pesticides, but only if non-chemical controls are ineffective.

 IPM is a good first step toward a more environmentally friendly agriculture, but producing organic tree fruits in the Northeast is certainly not impossible.
 In fact, Rodale Institute has been growing organic apples for more than 30 years.
 One of the keys?
 A kaolin clay product known as Surround.
 Surround forms a powdery film on the tree including the leaves, branches and fruit, virtually disguising the tree from common insects.
 This method was found to be highly effective against nearly all the major apple insect pests.
 It’s possible that Surround may have other benefits by keeping the plants cooler and less stressed during the hottest parts of the day, too.